eclipse/packages/charts/ditto/README.md

 ## Installing the Chart

-The instructions below illustrate how Ditto can be installed to the `ditto` name space in a Kubernetes cluster using release name `eclipse-ditto`.
+The instructions below illustrate how Ditto can be installed to the `ditto` namespace in a Kubernetes cluster using release name `eclipse-ditto`.
 The commands can easily be adapted to use a different name space or release name.